-DESCRIPTIONImage-guided minimally invasive lumbar decompression (mild®) describes a novel percutaneous procedure for decompression of the central spinal canal in patients with lumbar spinal stenosis (LSS) and hypertrophy of the ligamentum flavum.
-In this procedure, a specialized cannula and surgical tools are used under fluoroscopic guidance for bone and tissue sculpting near the spinal canal.
+DESCRIPTIONImage-guided minimally invasive lumbar decompression (IG-MLD) describes a percutaneous procedure for decompression of the central spinal canal in patients with lumbar spinal stenosis (LSS) and hypertrophy of the ligamentum flavum.
+In this procedure, a specialized cannula and surgical tools (mild®) are used under fluoroscopic guidance for bone and tissue sculpting near the spinal canal.
 IG-MLD is proposed as an alternative to existing posterior decompression procedures.

-Image-guided percutaneous minimally invasive lumbar decompression using a specially designed tool kit (mild®) has been proposed as an ultra-minimally invasive treatment of central LSS.
-In the mild® procedure, the epidural space is filled with contrast medium under fluoroscopic guidance.
-Using a 6-gauge cannula that is clamped in place with a back plate, single use tools (portal cannula, surgical guide, bone rongeur, tissue sculpter, trocar) are used to resect thickened ligamentum flavum and small pieces of lamina.
-The tissue and bone sculpting is conducted entirely under fluoroscopic guidance, with additional contrast media added throughout the procedure to aid visualization of the decompression.
+Percutaneous image-guided minimally invasive lumbar decompression using a specially designed tool kit (mild®) has been proposed as an ultra-minimally invasive treatment of central LSS.
+In this procedure, the epidural space is filled with contrast medium under fluoroscopic guidance.
+Using a 6-gauge cannula clamped in place with a back plate, single-use tools (portal cannula, surgical guide, bone rongeur, tissue sculpter, trocar) are used to resect thickened ligamentum flavum and small pieces of lamina.
+The tissue and bone sculpting is conducted entirely under fluoroscopic guidance, with contrast media added throughout the procedure to aid visualization of the decompression.
 The process is repeated on the opposite side for bilateral decompression of the central canal.
 The devices are not intended to be used near the lateral neural elements and are contraindicated for disc procedures.

-Vertos mild® instructions for use state that the devices are not intended for disc procedures but rather for tissue resection at the perilaminar space, within the interlaminar space and at the ventral aspect of the lamina.
-These devices are not intended for use near the lateral neural elements and remain dorsal to the dura using image guidance and anatomical landmarks.
+Vertos's mild® instructions state that the devices are not intended for disc procedures but rather for tissue resection at the perilaminar space, within the interlaminar space and at the ventral aspect of the lamina.
+These devices are not intended for use near the lateral neural elements and remain dorsal to the dura using image guidance and anatomic landmarks.